jacobmmorgan/School-Notes/Untitled.md

 He must be an intelligent man

-The star and crscent shall not be worn by every man but only by him who is wrothy to wear it He must be a gentleman a man of honor and coura
+The star and crscent shall not be worn by every man but only by him who is wrothy to wear it He must be a gentleman a man of honor and courage a man of zeal but humble he must be an intelligent man